JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 # Motivation
 The need to exctract useful information from SysML/MBSE models and convert them in usable entities for other disciplines is raising.
 This code extracts a Papyrus model of "Functinal Analysis" to automatically generate the HDDL domain file.
 The code can generate a HDDL problem file as well as a feedback file with the differences between the Papyrus model and the HDDL domain file.

+**Folder and their Languages**
+- SysML-HDDL Traslation Template: Papyrus model that will be used to try the official benchmark of HDDL and to create the step by step tutorial
+- inputs: Folder that groups all inputs needed for the translation --> uml model + "map of the environment" + "possible domain feedback file that we want to check"
+- outputs: Folder that groups all outputs domain file + problem file + feedback file

 **Files and their Languages**
 - Papyrus Model --> uml
      - uml file with all the information stored in the Papyrus SysML model.